Skip to main content

 1

-Year 0-1: Associate Financial Advisor ($50K-$65K base + commission)Complete Series 7, Series 66, and insurance licensing (firm-sponsored).
+Year 0-1: Associate Financial Advisor ($50K-$65K base + commission)Complete Series 7, Series 66, and insurance licensing (firm-sponsored at no cost).
 Begin building client book.
 Leverage military network for initial prospects.
-Focus on learning the business.

 2